Second-hand smoke: what is it?

 When visiting friends or leaving children in the care of someone else, try to make sure the environment is free of smoke.

 Never smoke in a car that carries children.
 Opening the car window isn’t enough to stop smoke affecting children.
-In most Australian states, it’s illegal to smoke in a car that carries a child under the age of 18 years.
+It’s illegal to smoke in a car that carries a child under the age of 16-18 years.
 You’ll be fined if you’re caught smoking in a car that carries children.

 The only way to protect children from third-hand smoke is to have a smoke-free home and car.